 - A new National Seed Bank to help conserve our native flora

-- a Conservatory to display tropical plants from northern Australia and our Islands
+- the Ian Potter National Conservatory to display tropical plants from northern Australia and our Islands

 - a new Visitor Centre and Cafe

 - Children’s Nature Play Terrace

 - Ecotourism activities in the bushland precinct.

 Fulfilment of this plan will ensure the Gardens continue to grow as an outstanding botanic garden for the benefit of generations to come.